keu/docs/software_versioned_docs/version-0.23/deployment-logs.md

 To view logs on Astronomer, you'll need:

-- Access to an Astronomer Enterprise Installation
+- Access to an Astronomer Software Installation
 - An Airflow deployment on Astronomer

 ## View Logs